 Depression can result in chronic insomnia or hypersomnia (daytime sleepiness despite 10 > hours of sleep).
-Our circadian rhythm (sleep / wake cycle) is affected by our emotional state and sleep behaviors.
-Changes in neurotransmitters (such as those brought on by depression or anxiety) affects the production, regulation and maintenance of cortisol and melatonin.
+Our circadian rhythm (sleep/wake cycle) is affected by our emotional state and sleep behaviors.
+Changes in neurotransmitters (such as those brought on by depression or anxiety) affect the production, regulation, and maintenance of cortisol and melatonin.
 These two hormones…the stress hormone and the sleep hormone have a natural daily rhythm.
 Anytime we continue to produce cortisol (stress) later in the day, we are delaying the natural rise of melatonin.
 If we delay responding to increased cortisol levels in the morning we don’t take advantage of the increase in cortisol that is part of our natural energy cycle.

 Depression and Body Weight Problems

 The good news is that if you are struggling with depression you have options and we offer a full 16-week program that includes physical health care, nutrition, activity evaluation in addition to our program.
 Contact us today to learn more about our psychological programs for weight loss and wellness with a proven track record.